cardano-foundation/CIPs/CIP2/CIP2.md

 Wallet](https://github.com/input-output-hk/cardano-wallet/) and other parts of the Cardano ecosystem.

+In the context of this article, **coin selection** refers to the process of choosing _unspent coins_ from a wallet (or [UTxO set](#utxo-set)) in order to pay money to one or more recipients.

+# Motivation

+This document was written to help people gain an understanding of the coin selection algorithms used in Cardano _without_ having to read through and understand Cardano source code.

+We aim to provide descriptions of algorithms that:

+  - don't require prior experience with any particular programming language;
+  - are understandable for people who are unfamiliar with coin selection;
+  - are precise enough for software engineers to be able to reimplement these algorithms in their preferred programming languages.

+Where appropriate, we also provide mathematical descriptions, for added clarity.

+# Scope

+Coin selection is a large, complex topic, with many difficult problems to solve.
+However, all software that performs coin selection must ultimately deal with at least the following pair of problems:

+  - How to _generate_ a coin selection, by choosing unspent coins from a wallet (or [UTxO set](#utxo-set)) in order to pay money to one or more recipients.
+  - How to _adjust_ a coin selection in order to pay for a _network fee_, so that the coin selection can be published as a transaction on the blockchain.

+This article concerns itself with the _former_ problem of _how to generate_ a coin selection.

+Problems relating to network fees, and how to adjust coin selections to pay for such fees, are outside the scope of this article.

+# Structure

 The [Background](#background) section introduces the fundamental concepts behind coin selection, provides a discussion of why coin selection is a non-trivial problem, and describes the goals of coin selection algorithms.